Silver Price Today (XAG/USD) – Live Chart & Analysis

 Sprott Physical Silver Trust

-Closed-end trust holding allocated silver stored at the Royal Canadian Mint.
-Offers physical redemption for large holders.
+Closed-end trust holding allocated, fully segregated silver stored at the Royal Canadian Mint.
+Offers physical redemption for holders meeting minimum lot sizes, a feature that appeals to investors who want the option of taking delivery.

 Silver Mining Stocks